2022 Keystone Pipeline oil spill: Pipeline investigation

-The Pipeline and Hazardous Materials Safety Administration began an investigation into the leak.
 The Environmental Protection Agency dispatched two coordinators, who determined there was no impact to drinking water in the Washington County area.
+The Pipeline and Hazardous Materials Safety Administration began an investigation into the leak on December 9th.
+The PHMSA, along with the Department of Transportation, found several flaws in the Cushing extension that would lead to them shutting down the entire section in March 2023.
+The investigation continued after this shutdown to other parts of the pipeline, and would eventually lead to 1,000 miles of the pipeline being cited for corrective actions.
+Many critics of TC Energy's business practices cite the PHMSA investigation as further proof that the company ignored several warning signs of a potential rupture for years.
+The Keystone Pipeline has experienced 23 oil spills between 2010 and the 2025, which highlights how many warning signs this major source of crude oil had surrounding it.

 Cause of the spill

 The independent analysis of the failure concluded that the failure occurred due to a combination of factors, including bending stress on the pipe and a weld flaw at a pipe to fitting girth weld that was completed at a fabrication facility.

 Economic impact

 The price of crude oil rose 5% following the shutdown of the Keystone Pipeline, before receding.
 The surge occurred during a selloff of the price of oil, following the 2021–2022 global energy crisis.
 TC Energy declared a force majeure upon news of the leak.
 The spill, which leaked into a creek in Washington County, Kansas, cost about $480 million in clean-up efforts.